 The word Druid evokes images, distant memories, inspiration.
 Indeed, the continued use of the word holds an intention to harken back to an admittedly poorly understood and many-imagined time.
 Today, Druidry is a modern tradition which bases itself upon the ancient mythology of the Celtic priesthood.
-Even the word Celtic has ambiguity, so for clarity let’s assume we’re talking about the peoples of the old islands of Britain and Gaul, places rich in story and in history.
+Even the word Celtic has ambiguity, so for clarity let’s assume we’re talking about the peoples of the old islands of Britain, Ireland and Gaul, places rich in story and in history.
 Sources of historic inspiration come from the classic writings of those who had a more contemporary knowledge of the ancient Druids (who left no written record), the Romans who defeated them and the early Christians who came after.

 The tradition has been re-worked, reawakened, several times, with the Druid Revival some three hundred years back being the best known.
 From this time the foundations were laid upon which most modern Druids have built a spirituality.